 Alkalinity is a measure of the water's content of hydrogen carbonate, as well as its capacity to withstand acid.
 The higher the content of hydrogen carbonate, the more stable the pH value.
 The ideal situation is to have a balanced amount of hydrogen carbonate.
-Too low a content of hydrogen carbonate makes the water's pH value unstable, while too high a content can cause copper precipitation.
+Too low a concentration of hydrogen carbonate makes the pH value unstable.
+Both too low and too high a concentration can cause copper precipitation.